Biden and Japan’s Kishida bolster defense ties to counter China

 In order to effectively fire these Tomahawks, Japan will need intelligence in the form of, among other things, targeting assistance.
 “And they probably want their fires coordinated with the U.S., which requires joint command-and-control,” she adds.

-For this and other reasons, U.S. and Japanese militaries will need to engage in more day-to-day operational planning, which will be facilitated by restructuring the U.S. military command in Japan as well.
+For this and other reasons, the U.S. and Japanese militaries will need to engage in more day-to-day operational planning, which will be facilitated by restructuring the U.S. military command in Japan as well.

 Playing defense or raising a threat?